jmathai/jmathai.github.com/_posts/2014-09-11-shuttleworth.md

 > I came for the money and stayed for the community. -- Me

 It's impossible to know how the community plays into a fellowship until you arrive at your first Gathering.
 The Foundation has bi-annual Gatherings where every fellow, current and alumni, converge in a single location.
-It's a week crammed together in a room talking about everyone's projects or around a dinner table discussing everything from the [lack of transparency at large corporations](https://shuttleworthfoundation.org/fellows/johnny-west/) to [putting educational materials into the hands of the poor in South Africa](https://shuttleworthfoundation.org/fellows/arthur-atwell/).
+It's a week crammed together in a room talking about everyone's projects or around a dinner table discussing everything from the [lack of transparency at large corporations](https://shuttleworthfoundation.org/fellows/johnny-west/) <small><i class="icon-external-link"></i></small> to [putting educational materials into the hands of the poor in South Africa](https://shuttleworthfoundation.org/fellows/arthur-atwell/) <small><i class="icon-external-link"></i></small>.

 <figure>
 	<img src="/images/photos/2013-11-12-gathering-edinburgh.jpg" alt="image" /></a>